 • Free to download and easy to use.

-• Non-custodial wallet which gives you full control over your tokens.
+• Non-custodial wallet that gives you full control over your tokens.

-• Uses advanced security methods to keep your crypto safe.
+• Uses advanced security methods to help keep your crypto safe.

 Cons

-• Does not support Solana, Base and other Ethereum L2s.
+• Does not support Solana, Base, and other Ethereum L2 networks.

 Visit Best Wallet